madeleinewallace/madeleinewallace.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth-year PhD candidate in the School of Natural Resources and the Environment at the University of Arizona, working with <a href="https://mitchell-ecology.com" target="_blank" rel="noopener">Dr. Rachel Mitchell</a>.
 Generally, I am interested in how plant populations and communities change through space and time, and how we can apply that knowledge to effectively manage and restore landscapes.
-I also believe the best land stewardship starts early, and I'm deeply committed to environmental education that gets young people outdoors and nurtures their curiosity, agency, and sense of place.
+I also believe the best land stewardship starts early, and I'm deeply committed to environmental education that gets young people outdoors to nurture their curiosity, agency, and sense of place.

 I work at the <a href="https://santarita.arizona.edu" target="_blank" rel="noopener">Santa Rita Experimental Range</a>, one of the longest continuously operated ecological research sites in the US.
 Using long-term data, field surveys, and plant functional traits, I track how arid community composition and diversity has shifted, and what those shifts suggest for drylands facing a drier future.
 You can read more on my [Research page](/research/).